chaosarium/Influx/README.md

 ### For future self

-- Use `toml = "0.8.8"` for toml settings parsing and editing.
 - Current implementation is for rapid development.
 Change all unwrap to proper error handling.
 - File on disk could lead to race condition, but probabily won't encounter in single user situation
 - Language settings could be on disk